 Ease of Medicine Retrieval

 Automatic pill dispensers readily dispense medications at prescribed times.
-You don’t have to struggle with the cap of a bottle to reach the medicine.
-Most dispensers have a mechanism that rotates the tray thus releasing the medication.
+You don’t have to struggle with a bottle cap to reach the medicine.
+Most dispensers have a mechanism that rotates the tray, thus releasing the medication.
 All you need to do is pick it up and swallow.

 Prevents Medication Errors

 If you are an elderly person, it can be easy to skip doses or take the wrong medication.
-With an automatic medication dispenser, however, you never have to worry about taking the right medication in the right dosage since it is pre-sorted.
+However, with an automatic medication dispenser, you never have to worry about taking the right medication in the right dosage since it is pre-sorted.